le0pard/le0pard.github.io/_posts/chef/2013-01-05-chef-solo-getting-started-part-2.md

 # Сonfigure nginx through our cookbook

 Let's configure nginx for our application.
-First of all add new attributes in vagrant node (file "nodes/vagrant.json"):
+First of all add new attributes in the vagrant node (file "nodes/vagrant.json"):

 {% highlight json %}
 {